South Korea government says ready to counter economic impact of MERS

 Earlier on Monday, the ruling Saenuri Party head Kim Moo-sung warned the outbreak could drive the economy into a bigger trough than the one triggered by a maritime disaster last year that killed hundreds of people and dented consumption.

-"Over the weekend, tours and events were cancelled and places like markets, theatres and restaurants were empty," said Kim.
+"Over the weekend, tours and events were canceled and places like markets, theaters and restaurants were empty," said Kim.

 "If this continues, private consumption which was on the brink of rebounding could take a direct hit and we could face bigger difficulties than we experienced after the Sewol sinking."